net-daemon/docs/docs/started/example.md

 id: example
 title: Example app
 ---
 This application shows basic capabilities of the HassModel API of NetDaemon.
 It has a single file  `ExampleApp.cs` that contains the app logic.
+This example uses the code generation capability of HassModel [explained here](/docs/hass_model/hass_model_codegen).

 ## ExampleApp.cs